A Ramsey space of infinite polyhedra and the random polyhedron: Finite polyhedra as a Ramsey class

-In this section we present some basic concepts on Ramsey classes, Fra\"iss\'e theory and extremely amenability of automorphism groups.
-Fore more details and in-depth treatment of these subjects see \cite{chang,kpt,marker,pes}.
+In this section we describe some basic concepts and results on Ramsey classes, Fra\"iss\'e theory and extremely amenability of automorphism groups, and prove that the class of finite ordered polyhedra is Ramsey.
+We prove that the automorphism group of its \Fraisse limit is extremely amenable, and state a universal property for ultrahomegeneous polyhedra. \ of the set $\comb{C}{A}$, there exists $\mb{B'}\in \comb{C}{B}$ such that $\comb{B'}{A}$ is monochromatic.